AndrewwSSS/Python-Tech-Radar/Readme.md

 # Tech-Radar

-This is universal structure that can help you to scape and parse job vacancy sites
+This is a universal structure of project that can help you scrape, parse, and analyze job vacancies from different sites.

 ```shell
 pip install -r requiremennts.txt
 python main.py
 ```

+Analize vacancies:

+- open analitics.ipynb
+- set DATA_FILE_NAME path to file that you want to analyze
+- run next cells